univention/univention-corporate-server/doc/manual/appendix/variables.rst

 .. envvar:: portal/default-dn

    Defines the LDAP DN of the portal object that holds the data for the portal.
-   For more information, see :ref:`central:portal`.
+   For more information, see :ref:`central-portal`.

 .. envvar:: proxy/http